NEUROIMAGING / NEUROSONOLOGY

 - a 2MHz diagnostic probe is used

-- basic approaches:
+- basic approaches include:

 - transtemporal window